4site-interactive-studios/engrid/README.md

 ### General Quality of Life Improvements
 - Added data attributes to form fields to help improve browser / password manager auto-fill completions
-- On pageload auto select users country based on IP address
+- On pageload auto select the users country based on IP address
 - Capitalize first letter of First Name, Last Name, Address 1, City, Region fields on form submit
-- Lazy Load all image assets and moves them to their own CPU thread to prevent slow downs in rendering the page when they include high resoltion imagery
+- Lazy Load all image assets and moves them to their own CPU thread to prevent slowdowns in rendering the page when they include high resoltion imagery
 - Fastest page load times possible on Engaging Networks.
 All render critical assets are prefetched and there is only a single CSS and JS file
 - Optional IE11 pop-up encouraging users to upgrade their browsers

-### Additional 4Site ENgrid Services
+### TidyContct Paid Services integrated with ENgrid
+- TidyContact Address: Format all US addresses to the CASSI address standard, in real-time on form submission
+- TidyContact Phone: Format mobile numbers to the Twilio E.164 format, in real-time on form submission
+- TidyContact Email: Validate email addresses in real-time before the form is submitted
-- "Remember Me" to save and pre-fill supporter info.
+- TidyContact QuickFill: "Remember Me" to save and pre-fill supporter info.
 Works cross domain/sub-domain
-- Format mobile numbers to the Twilio E.164 format, in real-time on form submission (coming soon)
-- Format all US addresses to the CASSI address standard, in real-time on form submission (coming soon)

 ## ENgrid Resources